Hypothermia Cooling Slippers

-These cooling slippers are specially designed to minimise toenail damage, and are recommended by many experts and hospitals.
+Elasto-Gel hypothermia cooling slippers are specially designed to minimise the damage to toenails caused by cancer treatment, and are recommended by many experts and hospitals.

 Cooling slippers decrease blood flow to the feet by cooling them down, which reduces the amount of chemotherapy drugs that reach the toenails.
 This can help minimise treatment-induced nail damage, and in many cases can prevent nail loss altogether.

 Cancer treatment also has adverse effects on fingernails, but this can be similarly prevented by using Hypothermia Cooling Gloves.